Fast, Easy with Support…

 A Record of Landing was issued to register new permanent residents in Canada.
 It was the default way of doing this until 2002.

-When you become a permanent resident in Canada, either by arriving in the country, or by flagpoling, the Government of Canada registers you as a new permanent resident, for statistical purposes – to keep track of the number of permanent residents in Canada – and to record your landing date in Canada to determine your eligibility for Canadian citizenship.
+When you become a permanent resident in Canada, either by arriving in the country, or by flagpoling, the Government of Canada registers you as a new permanent resident, for statistical purposes – to keep track of the number of permanent residents in Canada – and to record your landing date in Canada in order to determine your eligibility for Canadian citizenship.

 Prior to 2002, this information was recorded in the IMM 1000 Record of Landing, which was proof of your status in Canada.
 At the time, the Record of Landing was also sometimes used as proof of status when re-entering Canada.